-&lt;sup>1 Teaching about FGM could be included in units on health, keeping safe, safe relationships, privacy, body parts (including external genitalia).
+1 Teaching about FGM could be included in units on health, keeping safe, safe relationships, privacy, body parts (including external genitalia).
 See PSHE Associations 'Addressing FGM in schools' information sheet for further information.

-PSHE - Year 6 Term Topic In this unit of work, students learn Families and friendships what it means to be attracted to someone and different kinds of loving relationships that people who love each other can be of any gender, ethnicity or faith Attraction to others; romantic the difference between gender identity and sexual orientation and everyone's right to be loved relationships; civil partnership and about the qualities of healthy relationships that help individuals flourish marriage • ways in which couples show their love and commitment to one another, including those who are not married or who live part sd PoS Refs: R1, R2, R3, R4, R5, R7 what marriage and civil partnership mean e.g. a legal declaration of commitment made by two adults S. S. that people have the right to choose whom they marry or whether to get married Ö that to force anyone into marriage is illegal Relationships how and where to report forced marriage or ask for help if they are worried 8 Safe relationships to compare the features of a healthy and unhealthy friendship ⊑ D about the shared responsibility if someone is put under pressure to do something dangerous and something goes wrong E Recognising and managing pressure; strategies to respond to pressure from friends including online Autumn consent in different situations • how to assess the risk of different online 'challenges' and 'dares ⋖ DoS Pofo: D26 D20 D20 '• how to recognise and respond to pressure from others to do something unsafe or that makes them feel worried or uncomfortable PoS Refs: R26, R28, R29 how to get advice and report concerns about personal safety, including online what consent means and how to seek and give/not give permission in different situations Respecting ourselves and others about the link between values and behaviour and how to be a positive role model Respecting ourselves and others how to discuss issues respectfully Expressing opinions and respecting how to listen to and respect other points of view other points of view, including how to constructively challenge points of view they disagree with discussing topical issues ways to participate effectively in discussions online and manage conflict or disagreements .9 , , , , , PoS Refs: R30, R34
+PSHE - Year 6 Term Topic In this unit of work, students learn Families and friendships what it means to be attracted to someone and different kinds of loving relationships that people who love each other can be of any gender, ethnicity or faith Attraction to others; romantic the difference between gender identity and sexual orientation and everyone's right to be loved relationships; civil partnership and about the qualities of healthy relationships that help individuals flourish ဟ marriage ways in which couples show their love and commitment to one another, including those who are not married or qir who live apart Isu PoS Refs: R1, R2, R3, R4, R5, R7 what marriage and civil partnership mean e.g. a legal declaration of commitment made by two adults l fie that people have the right to choose whom they marry or whether to get married Relationships • that to force anyone into marriage is illegal ~ Cofe valetien shine how and where to report forced marriage or ask for help if they are worried to compare the feetures of a healthy and unbealthy friendship.
+E Safe relationships • to compare the features of a healthy and unhealthy friendship 5 Recognising and managing pressure; • about the shared responsibility if someone is put under pressure to do something dangerous and something goes wrong • strategies to respond to pressure from friends including online Autumn consent in different situations how to assess the risk of different online 'challenges' and 'dares ٩ Consent in different situations '• how to recognise and respond to pressure from others to do something unsafe or that makes them feel worried or · · · uncomfortable 1 00 110.0.1120, 1120, 1120 how to get advice and report concerns about personal safety, including online what consent means and how to seek and give/not give permission in different situations Respecting ourselves and others about the link between values and behaviour and how to be a positive role model , , how to discuss issues respectfully Expressing opinions and respecting how to listen to and respect other points of view other points of view, including how to constructively challenge points of view they disagree with discussing topical issues ways to participate effectively in discussions online and manage conflict or disagreements PoS Refs: R30, R34